a Obsidian

 Bullets are just markdown bullets.
 There's no block-level addressability without plugins, no first-class slash command for blocks, no real outliner mode.
 Power users install the Outliner plugin, but it's a bolt-on — fold-state, drag-handles and keyboard chords feel grafted.

-Obsidian Sync is a proprietary subscription service.
+Obsidian's built-in sync is a proprietary cloud subscription.
 The merge algorithm is undocumented — they call it CRDT-flavored, but you can't audit it and you can't run it on your own hardware.
-Free alternatives (git, Syncthing) don't handle outline conflicts well.
+You can self-host with git or Syncthing instead, but those don't handle outline conflicts well. outl ships peer-to-peer sync over iroh by default — device-to-device, end-to-end encrypted, no third-party server, no paid tier — and the tree-CRDT is open-source and auditable.

 Closed source.